568875138/assemblyline/docs/install_development_vm.md

-# Assemblyline VM appliance installation instruction
+# Assemblyline Development VM installation instruction
 This will install assemblyline in a self contained VirtualMachine.
 All actions need to be performed from inside de virtual machine your installing.

-*NOTE: VM Appliance installation disables Assemblyline VirtualMachine service support.*
+*NOTE: Development VM installation disables Assemblyline VirtualMachine service support.*

 **Prerequisites:**

 * You have to install the Ubuntu base OS before.
 See [Install Ubuntu Server](install_ubuntu_server.md)
 * Your machine should have a minimum of 8GB RAM and 20GB of disk space(less is possible through SOLR/Riak configs)
-* You have copied installdeps-assemblyline-bundle.tar.gz into your home directory
+* You are on a network connected to the internet and can download file from Amazon S3

 ## Install bootstrap and source